csbiggar/shop/README.md

 ### PACT  - Example Provider application

-Simple application serving up a "get clients by id" api, to demonstrate the Provider side of pact contract testing
+Simple shop inventory api which consumes a "biscuits" apo, to demonstrate the Consumer side of pact contract testing

 ### Prerequisites